ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 ### Configure Attribute Filter Policy to release attributes to Federated Resources

-> Follow these steps ONLY IF your Organization is member of [GARR community](https://www.garr.it/it/infrastrutture/rete-nazionale/enti-e-sedi-collegate).
+> Follow these steps ONLY IF your Organization is connected to the [GARR Network](https://www.garr.it/en/infrastructures/network-infrastructure/connected-organizations-and-sites).

 1. Become ROOT:
    * `sudo su -`